 It should be removed to help make sure that the skin properly heals.

-Skin that has just been waxed will definitely be irritated.
+Skin that has just been waxed will definitely be irritated, red, and sometimes even bleeding a bit.
 Coconut oil will soothe the skin and help alleviate discomfort.
 Even the redness of the skin could be lessened when you use coconut oil after waxing.

 Do you notice bumps on the area where you had waxing treatments?
 The bumps may not appear immediately after the waxing procedure, but they often develop after a few days.